 Edit: I was recently diagnosed with Hypothyroidism, one of the symptoms can be weight gain.
 Clearly that has not applied to me.
 Hyperthyroidism is the opposite condition where weight loss is a symptom.

-Edit: Due to a bad chest infection in June 2018 and due to the consequences of the effects of that illness and most likely the treatments undergone, I have dropped half a stone and currently trying to put it back on again – I need the weight!
+Edit: Due to a bad chest infection in June 2018 and due to the consequences of the effects of that illness and most likely the treatments undergone, I have dropped three quarters of a stone (~10lbs).
+My lightest weight for over 30 years.
+To me that is a significant loss of weight in such a short space of time.
+Currently trying to put it back on again – I need the weight!